A scent of adventure in Arabia

 What, I wonder on my first morning in Muscat, would devotees of showy Dubai make of a holiday here in neighboring Oman?

 The Sultanate of Oman, alas, does not much go in for glitz.
 Instead it serves up sunshine with a dash of old Arabia and exhilarating desert scenery rooted in an astonishingly rich history.

 Easy-going Emirate: Oman is not at all like its neighbour Dubai

-In Muscat, the mountain-encircled capital overlooking the sea, I make my way along spotless new highways, past the gleaming Royal Opera House and Sultan’s Palace and down to the fortress-guarded dhow harbour at Muttrah.
+In Muscat, the mountain-encircled capital overlooking the sea, I make my way along spotless new highways, past the gleaming Royal Opera House and Sultan’s Palace and down to the fortress-guarded dhow harbor at Muttrah.

 From there I wander through the shady souk where old men in flowing white robes sit cross-legged in close-packed stalls selling everything from fruit to frankincense.